wp-plugins/wordpress-tooltips/readme.txt

 <p><a href='http://tooltips.org' target='blank'>Upgrade to Pro Version</a></p>

-Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that allow you You can add tooltips in post title/post content/post excerpt/post tags/wordpress archive/wordpress menu items/gallery..., you can use tooltips for word,phrases,image,links,even post tags, post content, post excerpt, shortcode, menu items or next-gen description, wordpress menu..., and so on.
+Wordpress Tooltips is a simple & quick & light & powerful jQuery tooltips solution that help you to add tooltips in post title/post content/post excerpt/post tags/wordpress archive/wordpress menu items/gallery... and so on.
-You can add text, image, link, video, radio in tooltips, it can be used as a glossary too.
+You can add text, image, link, video, radio, mp4 in tooltips, it can be used as a glossary too.

 You can manage all keyword/content centrally in one admin panel easily and quickly.
-Just input keyword in keyword field and video/rideo/text/image/link in content field, everything will be o.k, for next-gen users, you do not need to do anything, tooltips plugin will detected next-gen description and show it as a tooltips when hovering your next-gen images, also you can setting tooltips in Tooltips Global Settings panel.
+Just input keyword in keyword field and video/rideo/text/image/link in content field, everything will be o.k, for next-gen users, you do not need to do anything, tooltips plugin will detected next-gen description and show it as a tooltips when hovering your next-gen images, also our plugin support many other gallery/slideshow plugins too, you can setting tooltips manage options in Tooltips Global Settings panel.

+Our tooltips plugin have customization API so it have ability to integrate other amazing themes/plugins/platforms for example wiki, google translate and so on.

 More amazing features?
 Do you want to customize a beautiful style for your tooltips?
 Get <a href='http://tooltips.org' target='blank'>Wordpress Tooltips Pro</a>  now.

 <h4>How To Use:</h4>
-Everything is super easy, we are focus on a user friendly system and we are focus on user experience, If you want to add/edit/delete tooltips, please log in admin panel, Under "Tooltips" Menu, You can editor/delete all existed tooltips in "All Tooltips" Sub Menu, also you can add new tooltip in "Add New" sub menu.
+Everything is super easy, we are focus on a user friendly system and we are focus on user experience, If you want to add/edit/delete tooltips, please log in admin panel, Under "Tooltips" Menu, You can editor/delete all existed tooltips in "All Tooltips" Sub Menu, you can also add new tooltip in "Add New" sub menu.

 You can use wordpress standard TinyMCE editor to add text, image, song, video and so on.

-We will use the title of the post as the keyword of your tooltips, and use the content of the post as the content of your tooltips, for example: If you use "wordpress" as post title, and use "we love wordpress" as the post content, when users view your post, if your post have the word "wordpress", our plugin will detect the word and add a tooltip on the word "wordpress", user will find the word "wordpress" with a dotted line under it, and when user mouse over the word "wordpress", the tooltip box will popup and show the tooltip content "we love wordpress".
+We will use the title of the post as the keyword of your tooltips, and use the content of the post as the value of your tooltips, for example: If you input "wordpress" as tooltip title, and use "we love wordpress" as the tooltip content, when users view your post, if there were the word "wordpress" in your post, our plugin will detect this word and add a tooltip on the word "wordpress" automatically, on user side, he will find the word "wordpress" with a dotted line under it, and when user mouse over the word "wordpress", the tooltip box will popup and show the tooltip content "we love wordpress".